Hicham-dev/VirtualStock/README.md

 # VirtualStock
 controle mangemeny system and exchange plateforme for electronique parts controle mangemeny system and exchange plateforme for electronique parts http://www.virtualstock.ma

+# Special Brach for hicham

+This branch will never be pulled to master

 # How to deploy for developpers

 1 - install <a href="https://getcomposer.org/">composer</a> <br>